saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 # Discipline Guidelines

 ## No Biting Policy:
-- If Soba bites (even gently), say "No" firmly, then leave him alone and ignore him for a few minutes.
+- If either cat bites (even gently), say "No" firmly, then leave them alone and ignore them for a few minutes.
-- If he bites while on you, say "No" firmly, place him down and ignore him.
+- If a cat bites you while on you, say "No" firmly, place them down and ignore them.

 ## Kitchen Counter:
-- If you see Soba on the counter, say "No" firmly.
-If he doesn't jump down, gently place him on the floor.
+- If you see either cat on the benchtop or dining table, say "No" firmly.
+If they don't jump down, gently place them on the floor.
+Mochi is untrained and will gently need to be picked up and placed on the floor.
 - Make sure no uncovered food or dirty dishes are left out.
 Place dirty dishes face down in the sink or directly into the dishwasher to avoid tempting him.
+- If you're cooking or eating and Mochi keeps repeatedly jumping up on the benchtop or dining table, you can section her out of the kitchen by closing both sliding doors.

 ## Outdoor Safety:
-- Soba is an indoor-only cat.
+- Soba and Mochi are an indoor-only cats.
-- When entering, lead with your foot to prevent him from dashing outside.
+- When entering, lead with your foot to prevent them from dashing outside.
-- If returning home after a while, go to the kitchen first to give him a snack.
+- If returning home after a while, go to the kitchen first to give them a snack.
+Tell them to sit first before giving a snack to both of them.
+Mochi is getting better at sitting on command, but it's OK if she doesn't always get it since she's still learning.
+So long as Soba sits on command.
 - Keep both front and back doors closed at all times.

 ---
 # Handling Tips

-- Pay attention to Soba's body language to avoid bites (he bites very gently).
+- Pay attention to Soba and Mochi's body language to avoid bites (they bite very gently).
-- Soba enjoys face, forehead, neck, and under-chin scratches.
+- Soba and Mochi enjoy face, forehead, neck, and under-chin scratches.
 - He dislikes tummy and butt scratches.
 - Soba loves being picked up and held.
+- Mochi doesn't mind being picked up outside of her zoomies.
+She'll purr and usually will sit still, but can be a bit restless.

 ---
 # Soba's Automatic Devices

-- Soba uses an automatic litter box, there's no need to handle any litter.
+- There's no need to handle the automatic litter box in the laundry room.
+- The manual litter box in the living room will need scooping as usual.
 - We will refill Soba's water fountain so it should be continuously flowing water.
 But if it's blinking and intermittently spurting out water, you can add more water on top.
-- In emergencies if you're unable to make it to feed Soba, please contact us.
-We will activate the automatic feeder.
-If you're up to an hour late, it's fine to feed him as normal.

 ---
 # Bathroom

-- You're welcome to use our ensuite bathroom since the guest toilet is currently not installed.
-- The guest bathroom's shower is a little weak, feel free to use our ensuite shower.
 - Towels are found underneath the guest bathroom sink.
 - Help yourself to toiletries found in the guest bathroom.